 Normally, PortaSIP® sends pre-converted voice prompts to a user as a byte stream, so no codec licenses are involved.
 In the case of conference calls, the audio-stream (with each participant's voice) is decoded in real time and then sent back to each participant as an encoded audio-stream mixed in with sound.
-The G.711 and G.729 codecs are currently supported for conferencing services.
+The following codecs with an 8 kHz sampling rate are supported for conferencing services: PCMA, PCMU, G.723.1, G.729, iLBC, DIV4, G.726, GSM, LPC, Speex, Opus.